 Cholesterol Treatment Guidelines

-The goal in treating cholesterol is to lower your chance of having a heart attack or a stroke.
-The goal is not to lower your cholesterol numbers alone.
+The goal in treating cholesterol is to lower your risk of having a heart attack or a stroke.
 The following guidelines are from the American College of Cardiology and the American Heart Association.
-The two main types of treatment are: Heart-healthy lifestyle...
+The two main types of treatment are: Heart-healthy...

 Tony's Story: Taking Medicine for High Cholesterol